 Here are some tools we think will help you get a sense of how fast your pages are loading:

-Optimizing your company’s page load times will not only make your website more appealing to visitors, but it will also make your visitors happier, and thus increasing lead generation.
+Optimizing your company’s page load times will not only make your website more appealing to visitors, but it will also make your visitors happier, and thus optimizing lead generation.

 Consider an F-Layout

 Like the Rule of Thirds, the F-Layout is another popular layout utilized within website design.
 However, unlike the Rule of Thirds, the F-Layout doesn’t utilize an invisible grid or specified points of interest but relies more on a visitor’s natural behavior when browsing a web page.

 Think about how people have been reading their entire lives — left to right, top to bottom.
-If you look at a heatmap of where a user’s eyes land upon visiting a web page, the same left to right, top to bottom layout of information can be observed.
+If you look at a heatmap of where a user’s eyes land upon visiting a web page, the same left to right, top to the bottom layout of information can be observed.